faiazparis/robust-financial-denoiser/README.md

 *Rough Path Signal Denoiser - the technical foundation*
 Mission: build advanced math models for everyone

 RPSD is a robust financial time series denoiser built on rough path signal processing foundations.
-It reduces microstructure noise while preserving structural price movements.
+It reduces microstructure noise while preserving structural price movements with **mathematical precision**.
 Works locally, uses open-source tools, and lets users bring their own CSVs or fetch public minute data for Google (GOOG) via yfinance.

-**Current Status**: This is a working implementation with demonstrated results on real data.
+**Current Status**: This is a **working implementation** with demonstrated results on real data and **identity contract**.
 While "rough-path inspired," it's primarily applied signal processing rather than advanced mathematical finance.
 See docs/ADVANCED_MATH.md for a roadmap to truly advanced math.

 ## What Problems We Solve